World Chess Championship 2024: Game 7: Gukesh–Ding, ½–½

 The seventh game of the match, a 72-move draw, was played on 3 December.
 It turned out to be a thrilling effort by both players.
 Out of a Neo-Grünfeld Defence, Gukesh played the new move 7.Re1, which introduced a completely new idea to theory.
 Ding reacted poorly with 9...c5?!, and Gukesh gained both a strong position and a significant time advantage.
-Under serious pressure, Ding went for the queen maneuver Qa6xa2, which GM Anish Giri assessed as the desperation of a player who knows they are losing, but wants to at least grab some material before losing.
+Under serious pressure, Ding went for the queen maneuver Qa6xa2, which GM Anish Giri assessed as the desperation of a player who knows they are in trouble, but wants to at least grab some material before losing.
 Although Gukesh was clearly winning, Ding's active queen posed problems, and after 30.Qf4?!
 Ding was able to steer the game to a worse-but-tenable endgame.
-After the strong defensive move 34...Ng6! it seemed like Ding would save the position, but one move before the time control and with seven seconds left on the clock, Ding played 40...Ke5?, again giving Gukesh a winning position that was however difficult to win.
-After the human move 44.Ke1?!
-Ding found the deep resource 44...f6.
+Following the strong defensive move 34...Ng6! it seemed like Ding would save the position, but one move before the time control and with seven seconds left on the clock, Ding played 40...Ke5?, again giving Gukesh a winning position that was however difficult to win.
+Gukesh played the human move 44.Ke1?!, after which Ding found the deep resource 44...f6.
 Gukesh's 45.h4?! was a subtle inaccuracy, and following 46...f4!
 Ding had the position.
 Gukesh still had practical winning chances, but Ding defended successfully to draw.

 Many commentators later praised this game, with several calling it the best game of the match.